U.S. labour market, factory data show economy firming

 The claims report showed the number of people still receiving benefits under regular state programs after an initial week of aid rose 29,000 to about 3 million in the week ended Aug 10.

-(Additional reporting by Margaret Chadbourn in Washington and by Steven C. Johnson and Richard Leong in New York; Editing by Paul Simao)
+(Additional reporting by Steven C. Johnson and Richard Leong in New York; Editing by Paul Simao)